kienhaminh/profile/web/README.md

 npm run dev
 ```

-The dev server automatically runs migrations on startup.
+The dev server automatically runs migrations on startup and will be available at [http://localhost:3000](http://localhost:3000).

-Open [http://localhost:3000](http://localhost:3000) to view the site.

 ### Building for Production